tobigiwa/screenMonitor/README.md

 ## Liscremon

-Liscremon, Linux Screen Monitor, is not the proposed name of this project yet, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS), which are very doable.
+Liscremon, Linux Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS), which are very doable.

 It's Linux for now, because it is the development environment I use.
 I own a banged-up HP Pavilion, so Windows support is definately coming(WinScreMon).
 I can't say much of MacOS(DaScreMon), shit is too expensive.